ferencberes/ethp2psim/docs/source/index.rst

 ..  figure:: ../../figures/passive_adversary_centrality_hit_ratio.png

 The results show that using Dandelion(++) the adversary significantly loses from its deanonymization power compared to the case when only simple Broadcasting is used for message propagation.
+The results are even more promising for :class:`ethp2psim.protocols.OnionRoutingProtocol` that is affected less by the ratio of adversarial nodes in the P2P network.

-Furthermore, in case of real-world Goerli testnet data and high-degree adversarial nodes the simple broadcasting would be a very bad choice as the adversary can easily predict the originator for more than 50% of the messages.
+Furthermore, as the bottom-right figure shows, for the real-world Goerli testnet data and high-degree adversarial nodes the simple broadcasting would be a very bad choice as the adversary can easily predict the originator for more than 50% of the messages.

+You can find more interesting experiments in the :ref:`experiment_sect` section.

 Acknowledgements
 ----------------